rubel75/fold2Bloch-VASP/README.md

     0.200000   0.000000   0.000000 -22.019998   0.000000

 ### Plotting results
 The Matlab code `utils/ubs_dots_VASP.m` is designed in plotting the band structure with the Bloch weights.
 Please refer to its input section for description of user input variables.
+Below is a sample of the Matlab plot for the unfolded band structure of a dilute GaP:N alloy.

 ![alt text](https://github.com/rubel75/fold2Bloch-VASP/blob/master/graphics/GaP%2BN.png)